Gooey Butter Cake, also known as the cake you won’t stop eating, is decadent, moist and nearly impossible to stop eating.

 Why You Won’t Be Able to Stop Eating This Cake

 This cake has no spice.
-It has no citrus no liquor and no strong spice profile.
+It has no citrus, no liquor and no spices.

 But you will still be in love with it.